pocomane/brewed-in-the-apocalypse/bita.md

 sheet please.
 ```

-If you decide to keep the the second step, it is the core "Roll".
-You briefly
+If the scenarist decides to keep the second step, it is the core "Roll".
+Ey briefly
-describes the risks of the situation, and you select the character harms that
+describes the risks of the situation, and ey selects the character harms that
 are the relevant for the situation.
-Then you ask to the protagonist which are the
+Then the scenarist asks to the protagonist which are the
 relevant trait.
 The traits represent ability of the character, while the harms
 negative status; they all are described in the protagonist move section.